The Perfect Andalucia Road Trip: 10-14 Day Itinerary

 Car travel in Spain is easy, with a good network of autovias (A) and autopistas (AP).
 The latter were toll roads until 2020 when many (but not all) became toll-free.

-Car rental, fuel, and parking are some of the cheapest in Europe making Spain a really cost-effective place to take a road trip.
+Car rental, fuel, and parking are some of the cheapest in Europe, making Spain a really cost-effective place to take a road trip.

-Whether you’re driving your own vehicle to Spain or you’re in a rental car, follow our driving in Spain tips;
+Whether you’re driving your own vehicle to Spain or you’re in a rental car, follow our driving in Spain tips:

 • You must have at least three months remaining on your passport (issued in the past ten years) at your intended date of departure from Spain.

-• You must have at least 3rd party insurance for your vehicle.
+• You must have at least 3rd party insurance for your vehicle when you roadtrip Spain.

 • Citizens of non-EU third countries may require an IDP, you can check here.

-• If you wear glasses you must also carry a spare pair in the vehicle.
+• If you wear glasses, you must also carry a spare pair in the vehicle.

 • UK cars will need headlight beam converters to be fitted (unless they adjust automatically).